Revisiting Few-Shot Learning from a Causal Perspective: Experimental Results

 For the pre-trained CLIP backbone, we use ResNet-50~\cite{he2016deep} as the visual encoder and transformer~\cite{vaswani2017attention} as the textual encoder.
 For the pre-trained BLIP backbone, we use ViT-Large~\cite{dosovitskiy2020image} with $16 \times 16$ patch size as the visual encoder and BERT~\cite{devlin2018bert} as the textual encoder.
-The prompt design of CLIP backbone and the way of image pre-processing follows ~\cite{zhang2021tip}.
+The prompt design of CLIP backbone and the way of image pre-processing follows ~\cite{zhang2022tip}.

-During fine-tuning, we only update the representations ${\textbf{F}}_{train}$ in \textbf{Eq. (\ref{update})}.
 We use AdamW~\cite{loshchilov2018decoupled} as optimizer and the learning rate is set to $10^{-3}$.
 The batch size is set to 256 for the training set.
-The hyper-parameter $\alpha$ is set to 100 and $\beta$ to 0.6 in \textbf{Eq. (\ref{final})} by default.
-The number of shots, or the size of the training set, is set to 16 as default.
+The number of shots, or the size of the training set, is set to 16 as default, which follows the settings of the existing few-shot methods~\cite{zhou2022conditional}.
+For Ensemble Method, the hyper-parameter $\alpha$ is set to 100 and $\beta$ to 0.5 in \textbf{Eq. (\ref{final})} by default, the number of training epochs is 20.
+For SM Method, the dropout probability $p$ is set to 0.5 in \textbf{Eq. (\ref{ber})} by default, the number of training epochs is 80.